 How to get a second opinion

-There are a number of ways for you to find another dentist to seek second opinion from.
-For one, you can ask you current dentist for referral to one of her colleagues.
+There are a number of ways for you to find another dentist to seek the second opinion from.
+For one, you can ask your current dentist for a referral to one of her colleagues.

 You can also call a dental society (local or national) and they can surely refer you for a second opinion consultation.